TommasoRonconi/scampy/pypi.rst

 Dependencies
 ^^^^^^^^^^^^

+Be aware of the dependencies!!
-If you are installing from Source Distribution (:code:`sdist`) be aware of the dependencies!
+If you are installing from Source Distribution (:code:`sdist`) the installation using :code:`pip` will simply not compile.
+Installing from build though will work but calling modules which are not pure-python implemented will cause an :code:`OSError`.

 The compiled sector of the package depends on the `GNU Scientific Library (GSL) <https://www.gnu.org/software/gsl/>`_ and thus it should be installed and visible to your system to allow for correct runtime linking.